You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is High Cholesterol?

-Before we dive into the comparison, let's first understand what high cholesterol is.
-High cholesterol occurs when there are high levels of low-density lipoprotein (LDL) cholesterol in the blood.
-LDL cholesterol can build up in the walls of the arteries, leading to atherosclerosis, a condition that can cause heart attacks, strokes, and other cardiovascular problems.
+High cholesterol occurs when there is too much low-density lipoprotein (LDL) cholesterol in the blood.
+LDL cholesterol can build up in the walls of the arteries, leading to atherosclerosis, a condition that increases the risk of heart disease and stroke.

 Lipitor: A Statin for High Cholesterol

-Lipitor, also known as atorvastatin, is a statin medication that has been widely used to treat high cholesterol since its approval in 1996.
-Statins work by inhibiting the production of LDL cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
+Lipitor, also known as atorvastatin, is a statin medication that works by inhibiting the production of cholesterol in the liver.
+By reducing the amount of cholesterol produced in the liver, Lipitor helps to lower LDL cholesterol levels in the blood.

 Benefits of Lipitor